olegp/mongo-sync/README.md

 For a complete application using this driver, check out [Notes](https://github.com/olegp/notes/).

-If you want to using Mongo Sync directly with [node-fibers](https://github.com/laverdet/node-fibers) (i.e. without Common Node), make sure all database requests occur within a fiber.
+If you want to use Mongo Sync directly with [node-fibers](https://github.com/laverdet/node-fibers) (i.e. without Common Node), make sure all database requests occur within a fiber.

 ### License